Qamrul-Hassan/WeatherApp/README.md

 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the Qamrul Hassan License.